 This morning, we will hop on a plane for a quick flight to Zanzibar, our home for the next four days.
-Once on Zanzibar, we will visit lush spice farms and their dedicated farmers to discover the unique cinnamon, clove and nutmeg grown on the island.
 We will then head to our resort hotel for an afternoon and evening of relaxation.
 Take in the views of fishermen on the horizon sailing in their distinctive, hand-crafted dhows.
 Perhaps you’ll enjoy a dip in the crystal-clear waters or even go on a snorkeling adventure.
 A massage at the hotel is never a bad idea.

 We will tuck into dinner as a group after our first beachside history lesson.
-Once at Zuri, all meals will be served at the hotel and included in the trip.
+Once at Zuri, all meals will be included in the trip.
 You’ll have no reason to want to venture elsewhere: the ingredients from the local garden make each dish a delicacy.